Medical Treatment Decision Act

 Section 2.
 Findings.

-The legislature finds that a competent adult has been traditionally reorganized as having the right to accept or reject medical treatment concerning his person.
+The legislature finds that a competent adult has been traditionally reorganized as having the right to accept or reject medical treatment concerning themselves.
 The legislature also finds that recent advances in medical technology have made it possible to prolong dying through the use of extraordinary, extreme, or radical medical or surgical procedures.
 The use of such medical or surgical procedures often involves patients who are unconscious or otherwise incompetent to accept or reject medical treatment.
-Therefore, the Legislature finds that the right to accept or reject medical treatment should be available to an adult while he is competent, notwithstanding the fact that such medical or surgical treatment may be offered or applied when he is suffering from a terminal condition and is unconscious or otherwise incompetent to decide whether such medical or surgical treatment should be accepted or rejected.
+Therefore, the Legislature finds that the right to accept or reject medical treatment should be available to an adult while they are competent, notwithstanding the fact that such medical or surgical treatment may be offered or applied when they are suffering from a terminal condition and is unconscious or otherwise incompetent to decide whether such medical or surgical treatment should be accepted or rejected.

 Section 3.
 As used in this Act, the following terms have the following meanings: